 A carefully-drafted Trust Deed can be used as an agreement between partners as to who will get what back if your home has to be sold due to separation.

-Trusts have other useful functions which may help protect your family from third parties and tax.
+Trusts have other useful functions; they may help protect your family from third parties and taxes.

-Trustees have many responsibilities, duties and accountabilities.
-We can help you with the correct administration of your Trust.
+The job of a trustee is quite extensive, and there are many responsibilities, duties, and obligations involved.
+We can assist you with the appropriate administration of your Trust.

 Cunningtons Solicitors in Solihull